Updated on January 3, 2021

 - They don’t pay dividends.
 This is huge.
 As per the chart below, dividends have historically accounted for a huge part of the S&P’s historical performance:

 2. Liquidity.
 It isn’t easy to sell structured notes early, unlike liquid funds.
+So if you need desperately need some cash, it isn’t easy to sell out.
+In addition to that, you can’t rebalance a portfolio very easily.

 3. Hidden costs.
 A lot of structured notes have hidden costs, and indeed, hidden risks.